Toasted-Den/ToastedDenWebsite/README.md

 To view the website locally:

-1. Clone this repository to your local machine using `git clone https://github.com/your-username/toasted-den-website.git`
+1. Clone this repository to your local machine using `git clone https://github.com/Toasted-Den/ToastedDenWebsite.git`
-2. Navigate to the project directory.
+2. Navigate to the project directory using `cd`.
 3. Open the `index.html` file in your web browser.

 To run the website with Docker Compose:

-1. Install Docker and Docker Compose with `sudo apt install docker.io docker-compose -y`.
+1. Install Docker and Docker Compose with `sudo apt install docker.io docker-compose`.
-2. Clone this repository to your local machine using `git clone https://github.com/your-username/toasted-den-website.git`
+2. Clone this repository to your local machine using `git clone https://github.com/Toasted-Den/ToastedDenWebsite.git`
-3. Navigate to the project directory.
+3. Navigate to the project directory using `cd`.
 4. Run `sudo docker-compose up -d` to start the container.
 You can now navigate to `localhost:8095` to view the site.

 ## The Live Website